manirajchahal/manirajchahal-keylogger/README.md

-# manirajchahal-portfolio
+# manirajchahal-keylogger
-This is a repository combining all the projects I have made to progress my career in Cybersecurity.
+This is a repository which allows the keystrokes to be read from a computer when the code is executed on said computer.

+Simply execute code on your machine, and all keystrokes are recorded until a specific key is pressed.